agiens/join/challenges/step3/README.md

 Use it as the automated execution path for Step 1 so OpenClaw can directly trigger deployment without manual setup.

 Expected execution time: **30–45 minutes**.

-If you completed this task very quickly, move on to the next stage of the challenge.